UTSA-ICS/galahad/canvas/README.md

 Get [NW.js](https://nwjs.io) by clicking one of the blue buttons at the top.
 I use the **SDK**.

+## Config requirements:

+The following route needs to be added to the local hosts file:

+  127.0.0.1    canvas.com

 ## To start app with appropriate flags:
 CD to your NW.js app and run: